tbesnier/tbesnier.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a research intern in KU, Copenhagen University.
-My main focus is to deal with stochastic shape analysis.
+I am currently a PhD student in Computer Science at the University of Lille, in France.
+My main focus is on geometry processing with deep learning, but I am interested in everything related to shapes and simulations.

 Specialization
 ======
 ### Mathematics
-Probabilty theory, functional analysis, stochastic processes, riemannian geometry.
+Probabilty theory, functional analysis, stochastic processes, Riemannian geometry.

 ### Machine learning
-Optimization, geometric deep learning, generative model.
+Optimization, Geometric deep learning, Generative model.

 Selected work
 ======